MustafaBor/data-projects/README.md

-This repository contains a collection of data analysis projects.
+# A collection of data-driven projects
+---